chexxor/purescript-browser-server-web-app/notes.md

 ### Dynamic HTML Components

+Modern websites use custom DOM elements such as:

+- Pure UI, such as a drop-down list or menu
+- Behavior element, such as a twisty control which expands/collapses a list
+- Effectful element, such as submitting a form
+- Remote data CRUD, such as a data table and its API requests
+- State container, such as list-detail bi-view onto same data store

+We call these "dynamic HTML components", because the DOM created by this HTML is dynamic - it updates in response user interaction, the time of day, or signals emitted by neighboring components.
+This dynamic behavior is implemented in JavaScript, listening for these events and appropriately updating the DOM.
+For example, when the user interacts with a twisty element, JavaScript function responds to this event to change another element's CSS value or removes an element from the DOM.

+- These elements can become quite complex and managing the complexity can be quite difficult.
+A helpful tool to mitigate this problem is a type-checker which checks references between HTML and JavaScript.
+Such a tool is implemented by parsing an `HTML` string or by writing both the HTML and its supporting JavaScript in the same language.
+- There is a variety of ways to make an `HTML` value using PureScript -- VirtualDOM, StaticDOM, Mustache templates -- so we can't presume a certain tool was used to make it.

+For the purposes of this project, a client-server HTML rendering system, a dynamic HTML component needs the following attributes:
+- Two rendering targets - an HTML file for a browser-requested page, and a DOM creator/hydrator for an in-browser app patching an existing `HTMLDocument`.
+- An asynchronous renderer and asynchronous event handlers - e.g. waiting on a database response before rendering the HTML or waiting for an API response when clicking on a closed twisty.
+- A data serializer - data retrieved when server-side rendering a page can be serialized, sent to browser with its hydration code, and given to it when it's instantiated.

 !!!
 What would `DynamicHTMLComponent` look like?
 How would that compose?
 ???
 Concept of DynamicHTMLComponentRoot or DynamicHTMLComponentManager,